-BEHAVIOR GUIDANCE
+BEHAVIOR GUIDANCE AND POLCIES

-Our daycare has developmentally appropriate rules and expectations that are clearly communicated to the children, staff and parents.
-The staff, through positive, non-threatening teaching techniques and by modeling appropriate behaviors and problem solving techniques will work toward increasing the children's self-respect and respect for others.
+Our Pre-K has developmentally appropriate rules and expectations that are clearly communicated to the children, staff and parents.
+The staff, through positive, non-threatening teaching techniques and by modeling appropriate behaviors and problem solving techniques will work toward increasing the children's self respect and respect for others.
 Children will be taught how to use acceptable alternatives to problem behavior in order to reduce conflict.